EU proposes ban on Russian oil imports - KTVZ

 By Mark Thompson, CNN Business

-The European Union is proposing to ban oil imports from Russia and remove the country’s biggest bank from the SWIFT international payments network as part of a sixth round of sanctions over the war in Ukraine.
+The European Union is proposing to ban all oil imports from Russia by the end of the year and remove the country’s biggest bank, Sberbank, from the SWIFT international payments network.

-“We now propose a ban on Russian oil,” she said.
+“We now propose a ban on Russian oil,” she said during a speech to the European Parliament.
 “Let’s be clear: it will not be easy.
 But we simply have to work on it.
 We will make sure that we phase out Russian oil in an orderly fashion, to maximize pressure on Russia, while minimizing the impact on our own economies.”

+Crude oil supply would be phased out within six months, and imports of refined oil products by the end of 2022, she added.

 News of the proposal, which still needs the approval of all EU member states, boosted crude oil prices.
 Brent futures, the global benchmark, rose 2.4% to $107 a barrel, while US oil futures were up 2.7% at $105 a barrel at 3.30 am ET.

+Hungary recently reiterated its opposition to an oil embargo, and Slovakia is reportedly seeking an exemption.

 Russia is the world’s second-biggest crude oil exporter, and last year accounted for about 27% of EU oil imports.
-The United States, Canada, United Kingdom and Australia have already banned imports of Russian oil.
+The United States, Canada, United Kingdom and Australia have already banned imports.

+Those sanctions — and a de-facto embargo by some European oil refineries and traders — have already hit the price of Russian oil.
+Its benchmark Urals crude is now trading at a $35 per barrel discount to Brent, compared with less than $1 before the invasion.

+Some customers in Asia are reportedly buying more Russian oil but not in sufficient volumes to offset the loss of Western buyers.

 The-CNN-Wire